MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 The farthest distance a locally stored layer offset will be automatically be applied.
 Default: _100 meters_.

+### Use imperial units for measuring

+Use imperial units when measuring in countries that customarily use them.
+Default: _off_.

 ## Auto-download Settings

 ### Download radius